UKCloud/documentation/articles/managed-operations/man-patching-faq.md

 ---
 title: Patching as a Service FAQs
 description: Frequently asked questions for Patching as a Service
-services: managed-services
+services: managed-operations
-author: sdixon
+author: Steve Dixon
-reviewer: sdixon
+reviewer: Steve Dixon
-lastreviewed: 23/07/2021
+lastreviewed: 27/07/2021
 toc_rootlink: Managed IT Operations
 toc_sub1: Patching as a Service
 toc_sub2: